KohaILS/koha-manual-zh-cn/source/installation.rst

 15. **Some basic default authorised values for library locations, item lost status, etc. You can change these at any time after installation:** This installs authorised values, which filter user inputs, to make sure they match specified criteria before the library or other object is created.

 16. **CSV profiles:** Using Koha you can export items.
 The CSV profile defines how you want to export the item(s).
-CSV/Tab exports will not work without these.
+CSV/tab exports will not work without these.

 17. **Coded values conforming to the Z39.71-2006 holdings statements for bibliographic items:** Not required to use Koha.
 A holding statement tells the user if the library has a specific item and where it is located.
 Selecting will install sample code values for items in the holding statements.

 18. **MARC code list for relators:** Not required to use Koha.
 A relator is a person who was involved in the development of the item (e.g. author).
 Selecting this will insert sample relator records into the database.

 19. **Some basic currencies with USA dollar as default for ACQ module:** Install US dollar, Great British Pound, Canadian Dollar and Euro currencies.
 Set the US dollar as the default acquisition currency.
-Not installing these will mean that a currency will need to be defined before Acquisitions can be used.
+Not installing these will mean that a currency will need to be defined before acquisitions can be used.

 20. **Useful patron attribute types:** Not required to use Koha.
 Patrons have a barcode which identifies them.
 By clicking this checkbox you are making sure that this patron barcode is displayed on the patron summary screen.

 21. **Sample patron types and categories:** Not required to use Koha.
 Selecting this will install sample patron categories into the database.
-This will mean the Create patron category step in the onboarding tool is skipped.
+This will mean the create patron category step in the onboarding tool is skipped.

 22. **Sample label and patron card data:** Not required to use Koha, but recommended for most new installs.
 Selecting this will install sample data for labels and patron cards and will make it easier to create a labels and patron cards in the future.

 23. **Sample holidays: Sunday, Christmas, New Year’s** Not required to use Koha.
 Selecting this will insert sample repeatable public holidays (e.g. Christmas) into the database.

 24. **A set of default item types:** Not required for Koha.
-Selecting this will insert sample item type data into the database, meaning Create Item type step in the onboarding tool will be skipped.
+Selecting this will insert sample item type data into the database, meaning the create item type step in the onboarding tool will be skipped.

-25. **Sample Libraries:** Not required for Koha.
+25. **Sample libraries:** Not required for Koha.
 Selecting this will insert sample libraries into the database.
 Developers will often want this for demo or development purposes.
-Selecting this means the Create library step in the onboarding tool will be skipped.
+Selecting this means the create library step in the onboarding tool will be skipped.

 26. **Sample news items:** Not required for Koha.
 Selecting this will insert sample news items that are displayed on the OPAC (Online Public Access Catalog) and staff client into the database.